laurenthanhvo/1-fifthrobocar/README.md

 ---

-## 12. Running the Car with the Radio Master Controller
+## 13.4 Running with the Radio Master Controller

 Before running the car: